whonixnetworks/whonixnetworks.github.io/_posts/2025-09-27-getting-a-lab-started.md

 Common Questions Answered

 "Do I really need a domain and SSL certificates?"

-Yes,but it's easier than you think with services like Let's Encrypt that handle automatic renewal.
+Answer: Yes, but it's easier than you think with services like Let's Encrypt that handle automatic renewal.

 "What's the best way to access my services remotely?"

-· Good options: Tailscale, ZeroTier, Cloudflare Tunnel, or self-hosted VPN · Be careful with: Direct port forwarding without understanding the risks
+Good options: Tailscale, ZeroTier, Cloudflare Tunnel, or self-hosted VPN

+Be careful with: Direct port forwarding without understanding the risks

 "How do I handle power outages and uptime?"